cirosantilli/linux-cheat/network/http.md

 If the client already has an older version of the resource cached, it can send in the request one of the fields `If-Modified-Since` or `If-Match` containing the date at which the resource was obtained.

 The server sees if the resource has been updated since that date, and if not can return a 304.

+#####307

+In the spec, exact same as 302.

+Introduced in HTTP 1.1 with 303 because all browsers treat 302 as 303,
+and nothing can be done to change it now.

+This time we hope browsers will follow the spec.

 ####401